WordPress

 When you upload images or plugins from WordPress, instead of from a SFTP client, the operation is not performed by your own account, but by Apache (www-data).
 Although this account has write permissions on the files, it does not own them.
 On shared servers, this could represent a security problem, since the same www-data account could be used by all people who have access.
 Therefore, WordPress uses a method in which it checks (in addition to permissions) whether the owner of the files matches the account that is performing the write operation.
 This situation does not occur, so it does not continue with the operation and asks for your FTP credentials.

-In MaadiX you do not have FTP or FTPs, only SFTP , which uses port 22 instead of 21, which is the one that uses WordPress without giving you the option to change it.
-The solution of defining the method as ‘direct’ makes WordPress directly access the file system, where the www-data account has the necessary permissions to write.
+In MaadiX you do not have FTP or FTPS, only SFTP, which uses port 22 instead of 21, which is the port used by WordPress without giving you the option to change it.
+The solution of setting the method as direct makes WordPress access the file system directly, where the www-data account has the necessary permissions to write.

 If you want to know more, you can check these two links: